Jav1O/distributed-systems-projects/README.md

 ## Repository Structure

-The repository is organized by branches, where each branch contains a different implementation stage of the project.
+The repository structure may vary depending on the selected branch, since each branch contains a different stage of the project.

 Typical files include: